Implementing Quantum Secret Sharing on Current Hardware: [[7,1,3]] Steane code and three-qubit erasure lookup table

 To find the reduced density matrix for the set of qubits, $S=\{q_5,q_6,q_7\}$, we must first trace out $\overline{S} = \{q_1,q_2,q_3,q_4\}$ from the encoded state $\ket{\psi}_L$:

 We find that

-So, the resulting reduced density matrix $\rho^{S}$ for the Steane code after tracing out four qubits is indeed maximally mixed:

-where $I_8$ is the $8\times8$ identity matrix.
-This implies that the other four qubits carry \textit{all} the information about the quantum state, and thus four qubits can be used to recover the secret.
-Table \ref{table:correction-4-7-qubit} provides the correction for each measured syndrome.
+where $\mbb{I}_8$ is the $8\times8$ identity matrix.
+This implies that the other four qubits carry \textit{all} the information about the quantum state, and~thus, four qubits can be used to recover the secret.
+Table~\ref{table:correction-4-7-qubit} provides the correction for each measured syndrome.
+On~the other hand, there are certain three-qubit erasures that cannot be corrected.
+For~example, consider the erasure of qubits $\{q_2,q_4,q_6\}$.
+A~straightforward calculation shows that the reduced density matrix after tracing out these qubits has some dependence on the encoded state $\ket{\psi}$.

-We will now show a case where the Steane code cannot correct for certain three-qubit erasures.
-The procedure is very similar to the one prior.
-To find the reduced density matrix for the set of qubits, $S=\{q_1,q_3,q_5,q_7\}$, we must first trace out $\overline{S} = \{q_2,q_4,q_6\}$ from the encoded state $\ket{\psi}_L$: